mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-task-classes.md

 	// before all the RDK's tasks, and above 10,000 to make it
 	// appear below all the RDK's tasks.
 After that, simply use
-	// numbers in the order you want the tasks to appear.
+	// numbers in the order you want the tasks to appear. return 10;

-	return 10;
 }

 bool CExampleCustomTask::IconIn(CRhRdkContent::Kinds kind, int width, int height, OUT CRhinoDib& dib) const {
+	// Depending on the 'kind' you might want to use different icons.
+	// Use the supplied 'width' and 'height' to load an icon by
+	// whatever means your platform allows, and set the icon into
-	return ::RhRdkGetMenuIcon(RhRdkMenuIcons::Check, ON_2iSize(width, height), dib);
+	// the supplied 'dib'.
+The following just uses a simple check mark. return ::RhRdkGetMenuIcon(RhRdkMenuIcons::Check, ON_2iSize(width, height), dib);
 }